ebeltramo96/arch-installer/README.md

 ### Adapt credentials

-The credentials file has default credentials, between "" set your disk encryption password, your default user and his password
+The `user_credentials.json` file has currently no credentials, during the parameters review before installation, set your disk encryption key, the root password and your local user and password

 ### Select which partition to encrypt: